oeg-upm/rmldoc/example/example.md

 **Mapping file:**
 example_input.ttl

-**Description**: This is a mapping definition written in the RML syntax, which is used to map CSV data into RDF (Resource Description Framework) format.
+**Description**: RML mapping with a subset of the GTFS-Madrid-Bench mapping for CSV files.

 **Date created**: 03-05-2024